We R Who We R: Live performances

 "We R Who We R" was performed for the first time on the second season of The X Factor Australia on November 14, 2010.
 Prior to the performance a minor controversy was sparked when Kesha's male background dancers were seen wearing red armbands that had been supplied locally.
-Kesha was concerned they could be mistaken for a swastika symbol, so the armbands were removed.
+Kesha was concerned they could be mistaken for a swastika, so the armbands were removed.
 "We R Who We R" was performed live for the first time in North America on November 21, 2010, at the 2010 American Music Awards.
 The performance started off with Kesha opening with her previous single, "Take It Off", while playing on the keyboard; she soon transitioned into "We R Who We R".
 For the performance she wore a mirrored body suit and a black leather jacket.
 Male background dancers surrounded the stage throughout the performance.
 Confetti fell from the ceiling during the song's synth-filled finale and as the performance ended, Kesha played riffs on a guitar.
 She then turned the guitar around, revealing the word "hate" in black writing with a slash through it.
 She then smashed the guitar into pieces, ending the performance.
 In 2011, Kesha embarked on her first headlining tour, the Get Sleazy Tour, where she performed "We R Who We R" alongside a cover of Beastie Boys track "(You Gotta) Fight for Your Right (To Party!)", as a part of the concert's encore.
 At the 2013 Kids' Choice Awards, Kesha performed a segment of "We R Who We R" and "C'Mon".